You can deploy internal applications to your mobile network by upload internal applications with local files in the Workspace ONE UEM console.

 Setting Description Mobile Images Upload or drag application image to display in the AirWatch Catalog for mobile devices.
 Tablet Images Upload or drag the application image to display in the AirWatch Catalog for tablets.
 Icon Upload or drag the application image to display in the AirWatch Catalog as the icon for the application.

 - Configure Scripts settings to run the installation, uninstallation, and verification of the application.
 By providing pre-install scripts and post-install scripts, you can perform additional configuration tasks or install additional items without the need of repacking the applications or software.
 Simply paste the script and Workspace ONE UEM formats it to be used by Munki.
-For more information on the exit behavior of each script type, see Software Distribution Scripts.

 Setting Description Pre-Install Script Define a pre-install script to run before attempting installation.
 Post-Install Script Define a post-install script to run after a successful installation.
 Pre-Uninstall Script Define a pre-uninstall script to run before an attempted uninstall.
 Uninstall Method